 Completed evaluations will then be referred to the Selection Official, who is responsible for further consideration of the proposals and final selection of grant recipients.
-Proposals will be selected for award by this Official based on their evaluated point scores, the availability of funds, and, if as appropriate, consideration of the other factors described in Section V.C.
+Proposals will be selected for award by this Official based on their evaluated point scores, the availability of funds, and the consideration of the other factors described in Section V.C., as appropriate.